maniacx/Bluetooth-Battery-Meter/docs/Installation.md

 {: .warning }
 This extension may conflict with other Bluetooth related Gnome Extensions.
 It's better to disable or remove them before using this extension.

+{: .warning }
+If you enable Enhanced Mode, make sure to disable other apps, extensions, or scripts accessing the same device (e.g., AirPods) to avoid conflicts when communicating over the socket.

 ## Gnome Extension Website